-Before you can query your data, you first need to load it into BigQuery.
+Before you can query your data, you must first load it into BigQuery or set up the data as a federated data source.
 You can bulk load the data by using a job, or stream records individually.
 Alternately, you can skip the loading process by setting up a table as a federated data source.

 Load jobs support three data sources: